IntersectMBO/plutus/plutus-benchmark/README.md

      statistically reasonable total number of executions.
 It takes about 10 minutes to run the entire suite (again, this will depend on the hardware).

+   * There are also two variants (`validation-decode` & `validation-full` ) that measure the peformance of the validation dataset for the script deserialization, and for the deserialization+extrachecks+execution, respectively.

 * `lists`: some simple algorithms on lists.
 See [lists/README.md](./lists/README.md) for more information.

-* `validation-full`: a clone of the above that also measures the script setup time before CEK evaluation starts; currently that is script deserialization and scope checking.

 See also [nofib/README.md](./nofib/README.md) and [validation/README.md](./validation/README.md).